paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 {: .prompt-info}

 ## Introduction
-[Hunter × Hunter](https://myanimelist.net/anime/11061/) or shortly H×H, is easily my favorite anime ever.
-The list of things I love about it is infinite, from its childish beginnings to its unconventional endings to its story arcs; from its consistent animation to its <span data-bs-toggle="tooltip" data-bs-placement="top" data-bs-html="true" data-bs-trigger="hover focus" title = "{{ hxh_ost.content | strip_html }}">[perfect music]({% post_url 2024-05-27-anime-soundtracks %}#HxH)</span>; from its interesting characters to its expressive power system, and beyond.
+[Hunter × Hunter](https://myanimelist.net/anime/11061/) or shortly H×H, is easily my favourite anime ever.
+The list of things I love about it is infinite, from its childish beginnings to its subversive endings to its story arcs; from its consistent animation to its <span data-bs-toggle="tooltip" data-bs-placement="top" data-bs-html="true" data-bs-trigger="hover focus" title = "{{ hxh_ost.content | strip_html }}">[perfect music]({% post_url 2024-05-27-anime-soundtracks %}#HxH)</span>; from its interesting characters to its expressive power system, and beyond.

 The purpose of this post, however, is to elaborate upon an underrated aspect of storytelling mentioned in <span data-bs-toggle="tooltip" data-bs-placement="top" data-bs-html="true" data-bs-trigger="hover focus" title = "{{ hxh_anime.content }}">[my HxH thoughts]({% post_url 2023-12-14-anime-timeline %}#HxH)</span>.
 And that is the recurring attention to detail put in by its author, Togashi-sensei.

 Ideas are built up from seemingly mundane moments but are then reused at important moments on a much larger scale.
-This approach of consistent worldbuilding avoids an over-reliance on shock factors, making the story feel more natural.
+This approach of consistent world-building avoids an over-reliance on shock factors, making the story feel more natural.
 It also rewards attentive viewers with not only a better understanding of the ongoing moments but also the satisfaction of grasping the context of previous moments.
 While this anime is filled with information, there are still secondary details that it expects the audience to fill up by connecting the dots.

-It also helps that such ideas are not lost and in fact, many such ideas are consisently utilised to make developments.
-Such consisent use of ideas is what I will highlight in this post.
+It also helps that such ideas are not lost and in fact, many such ideas are consistently utilised to make developments.
+Such consistent use of ideas is what I will highlight in this post.

 > From now onwards, this post will dive into spoiler territory.
 So, come back after watching 148 episodes of this anime.
 Just kidding :p, feel free to do what you want.
 {: .prompt-warning}